feilipu/NASCOM_BASIC_4.7/README.md

 Transmit and receive are interrupt driven.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
-Transmit buffer is 15 bytes, because the YAZ180 is too slow to fill the buffer.
+Transmit buffer is 15 bytes, because the RC2014 is too slow to fill the buffer.
-Receive and Transmit buffer overflows are silently discarded.
+Receive buffer overflows are silently discarded.

 A jump to RAM at 0xE000 is provided to ease the exit to ASM programs.